marbl/MetagenomeScope/README.md

 mgsc -i graph.gfa -o viz
 ```

-This will create a visualization in the directory `viz/` of this assembly
+This will create a visualization of this assembly graph in the directory
-graph.
+`viz/`.
 </details>

 <details>